-Difference Between Tax Credit vs Tax Deduction
+Difference Between Tax Credit and Tax Deduction

 What is Tax Deduction?

-How it is calculated – if your income was $ 1,00,000, and you have a personal exemption of $ 8,000. your personal exemption would reduce your taxable income by $ 8,000.
+A tax deduction results from a tax-deductible expense or exemption that reduces the taxpayer’s taxable income.
+A common tax deduction on federal income tax returns is a personal exemption.
+How it is calculated – if your income was $ 1,00,000 and a personal exemption of $ 8,000.
+Your exemption would reduce your taxable income by $ 8,000.
 So, your taxable income will be $ 92,000.

-Assesses can claim deductions on various expenses –
+Assesses can claim deductions on various expenses:

-- Life insurance premiums
+- Life insurance premiums.

-- Medical expenses for self and family
+- Medical expenses for self and family.

-- Contribution to funds permitted by Government
+- Contribution to funds permitted by the Government.

-- Charitable donations
+- Charitable donations.

-- Mortgage loan interest
+- Mortgage loan interest.

 - Medical and dental expenses

-- Tuition and fees
+- Tuition and fees.

-- Contributions to a traditional IRA
+- Contributions to a traditional IRA.

-- Contributions to health savings accounts (HSAs)
+- Contributions to health savings accounts (HSAs).

-- Mileage for business travel
+- Mileage for business travel.

-- Unreimbursed business expenses
+- Unreimbursed business expenses.

-- Moving expenses to start a new job
+- Moving expenses to start a new job.

-- Job search expenses
+- Job search expenses.

-- Teacher’s educational expenses
+- Teacher’s educational expenses.

-- Property and real estate taxes
+- Property and real estate taxes.

-What is a Tax Credit?
+What is Tax Credit?

-How it is calculated – if your income was $ 1,00,000, and you have a personal exemption of $ 8,000. your personal exemption would reduce your taxable income by $ 8,000.
+How it is calculated is if your income is $ 1,00,000, and you have a personal exemption of $ 8,000.
+Your exemption would reduce your taxable income by $ 8,000.
 So, your taxable income will be $92,000.
-Let’s assume 30% tax rate (ignoring tax slabs for understanding), so your tax liabilities will be $ 92,000 * 30 % = $ 27,600, now you can claim $1,000 as tax credit so your effective tax will be $ 27,600 – $ 1000 = $ 26,600
+Let’s assume a 30% tax rate (ignoring tax slabs for understanding), so your tax liabilities will be $ 92,000 * 30 % = $ 27,600.
+Now you can claim $1,000 as a tax credit, so your effective tax will be $ 27,600 – $ 1000 = $ 26,600

-- Citizens who are above the age of 65 years can avail a tax credit of up to Rs.
+- Citizens who are above the age of 65 years can avail of a tax credit of up to Rs.
 20,000,

-- Even those with disabilities, falling under a particular income bracket can receive tax credits.
+- Even those with disabilities falling under a particular income bracket can receive tax credits.

 - Child and Dependent Care Credit (to reduce the cost of childcare or taking care of an old parent)

-- Adoption Credit (for adoption expenses)
+- Adoption Credit (for adoption expenses).

-- Child Tax Credit (for parents)
+- Child Tax Credit (for parents).

-- Premium Tax Credit (for people who purchased health insurance through the federal marketplace)
+- Premium Tax Credit (for people who purchased health insurance through the federal marketplace).

-- Saver’s Credit (for people who contributed to a tax-advantaged retirement account)
+- Saver’s Credit (for people who contributed to a tax-advantaged retirement account).

-- Lifetime Learning Credit (for higher education expenses incurred)
+- Lifetime Learning Credit (for higher education expenses incurred).

-Tax Credit vs Tax Deduction Infographics
+Tax Credit VS. Tax Deduction Infographics

-Tax Credit vs Tax Deductions – Exceptions
+Key Differences Between Tax Credit VS. Tax Deductions

 As an example, imagine this scenario:

-- You earned $55,000, all from your jobs
+- You earned $55,000, all from your jobs.

-- Your tax liability, before figuring allowable credits, is $1,500
+- Your tax liability, before figuring allowable credits, is $1,500.

-- Your two children allow for a Child Tax Credit of $2,000 ($1,000 each)
+- Your two children allow for a Child Tax Credit of $2,000 ($1,000 each).

-- But the child credit is limited to your tax liability because it’s non-refundable, in this case, $1,500
+- But the child credit is limited to your tax liability because it’s non-refundable, in this case, $1,500.

-However, the exception to the rule allows you to slide the forfeited $500 over to the Additional Child Tax Credit, which means you just have to do some math to get yourself a nice refund.
-The Additional Child Tax Credit lets you claim the lesser of two amounts: the amount you might have to forfeit (in this case $500) or 15% of your earned income greater than $3,000.
+However, the exception to the rule allows you to slide the forfeited $500 over to the Additional Child Tax Credit, which means you have to do some math to get a nice refund.
+The Additional Child Tax Credit lets you claim the lesser of two amounts: the amount you might have to forfeit (in this case, $500) or 15% of your earned income greater than $3,000.

-That’s where the tax code gets complicated again, so take a look at the calculation: 15% of your earned income in excess of $3,000 is $7,800 ($55,000 – $3,000 = $52,000; $52,000 * 15% = $7,800).
+That’s where the tax code gets complicated again, so look at the calculation: 15% of your earned income more than $3,000 is $7,800 ($55,000 – $3,000 = $52,000; $52,000 * 15% = $7,800).
 Since $500 is less than $7,800, that’s the amount you’re allowed to take.
-Thus, instead of forfeiting the credit, you now have an extra $500 refund.
+Thus, you now have an extra $500 refund instead of forfeiting the credit.

 |Basis of Comparison||Tax Deduction||Tax Credit|

-|Meaning||These are deductions which help in reducing the overall taxable income||It is a tax incentive whereby the taxpayer is able to deduct the amount of tax|
+|Meaning||These are deductions that help in reducing the overall taxable income.||It is a tax incentive whereby the taxpayer can deduct the amount of tax.|

-|Reduction in||Helps in reducing taxable income||It is an obligation in payment of taxes|
+|Reduction in||It helps in reducing taxable income||It is an obligation to pay taxes|

 |Point of adjustments||Adjusted before application of the tax rate.||Adjusted after-tax due is ascertained|

-|It reduces tax by a marginal percentage||The tax deduction is applicable on a dollar to dollar basis.|
+|Tax saving||It reduces tax by a marginal percentage||The tax deduction is applicable on a dollar-to-dollar basis.|

-Due to tax already deposited with taxation authorities or due to certain circumstances|
+|Occurrence||Due to the various expenses incurred by the taxpayer||Due to tax already deposited with taxation authorities or due to certain circumstances|

-This has a been a guide to the top difference between Tax Credit vs Tax Deduction.
-Here we also discuss theTax Credit vs Tax Deduction key differences with infographics, and comparison table.
+This is a guide to Tax Credit vs Tax Deduction.
+We discuss the tax Credit and Tax Deduction differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –